Huang-Frederic/Huang-Frederic/Technobrick.md

 # The download should take some time.
 ```
 > [!WARNING]
-> You need to create an access token in azure, with the right to read packages (Check Read in the Packaging section when create an access token).
+> Ensure you have an Azure personal access token with permissions to read packages.
+You can create one with "Read" rights under the Packaging section.

 Now you can use the library !
 To get start, you can use the main.py available on this repo, it's a template you can use as default.